-Smiths of Smithfield is a Grade II listed four-floor restaurant in the heart of Smithfield Market serving "Best of British' food.<br>The 2nd Floor Dining Room sits above our ground floor Cafe/Bar, 1st Floor Lounge & Cocktail Bar and below the 3rd Floor Top Floor & Terrace.<br>Exposed brick walls, open plan kitchen, solid wooden tables and chairs with a view looking out on to Smithfield meat market.<br>The Dining Room is a vibrant and atmospheric room serving brasserie style food, from a proper South Devon steak and chips to more adventurous dishes like lucky Squid.<br>From casual dining to business meals the dining room will suit any occasion.
+Smiths of Smithfield is a Grade II listed four-floor restaurant in the heart of Smithfield Market serving "Best of British" food.
+The Second Floor Dining Room sits above the ground floor Cafe/Bar, First Floor Lounge & Cocktail Bar and below the Third Floor Top Floor & Terrace.
+Exposed brick walls, open-plan kitchen, solid wooden tables and chairs with a view looking out on to Smithfield meat market.
+The Dining Room is a vibrant and atmospheric room serving brasserie style food, from a proper South Devon steak and chips to more adventurous dishes like Lucky Squid.
+From casual dining to business meals the dining room will suit any occasion.

 Venue Details & Map

 Smiths Of Smithfield Dining Room

 67-77 Charterhouse StreetClerkenwellLondonEC1M 6HJ

 - Public transport:

 They've taken over what was that pub, The Luxe (no great loss).

 So many floors!
 We didn't know where we were supposed to go to get to our table.
 We were looked at very suspiciously by the rather unhelpful doorman.
 Found it in the end though *phew*

 Us 5 ladies reserved our table on a deal through book a table - £17 for two courses and a glass of bubbles each (on a Friday too - pretty good!)....more